NeptuneMagicSauce/CatPi/README.md

 - BUG: detects too much weight probably because the user pushes on the bowl maybe fix: detect for a shorter period
+  - have the weight detection faster
+  - with the FilterWeight updated more often
+  - and nb samples for filtering smaller
+  - check minimum time for the sensor: wasn't it ~100 milliseconds? yes
+  - but it's high cpu load: only when detecting dispensed
+  - if the correct value is critical, do not allow debug-change?
+  - stop detecting as early as possible
+  - when repeating: what tare should we use !?

+- remove the Repeat feature
+  if not dispensed enough, then
+  set the timer to a short value, like 1 minute this may help for precise, reliable dispensed-weight measurement

 - BUG: graphs and e-mails broke: after about 2 weeks of uptime